folio-org/docs/content/en/docs/Settings/Settings_notes/Settings_notes.md

 In order to interact with Notes settings, a user needs to be assigned the following permission:

-* **Settings (notes): display list of settings pages.** This permission allows the user to create, edit and delete note types.
+* **Settings (Notes): Edit and View General settings** This permission allows the user to create, edit and delete note types.

 In order to manage notes attached to FOLIO records, the following permissions are required: